wahyusa/wahyusa/README.md

 ## 🔥 Hot Take:
 If you’re looking for someone who’s “been there, done that,” you’ve come to the wrong place.
 I’ve been there, *tried* that, and then immediately forgot how it worked.
 My code is a chaotic mess of outdated libraries and questionable design choices.
 Dirty and pragmatic naive codes.
 But hey, at least I’m consistent!

 Taylor Otwell once said Gen Z especially in Laravel field might not be able to do in depth backend development, they don't know or understand about cache, queue, databases and so on.
 Well, it was true! just like me.
+I don't know maybe people should give junior or intern a chance but with detailed workflow, gitflow, code review rules, convention and mentor.
+But I know most companies are just don't have time and resource to do that.

 ## 🚫 Why Bother Following Me?
 - I might accidentally solve a problem someday.